yarqui/algo-06/README.md

 ## Overview

-This project models a real-world inter-city transportation network in South Florida using the `networkx` Python library.
-Cities like **Miami**, **Hialeah**, **Hollywood**, **Dania Beach**, **Fort Lauderdale**, **Miramar**, and **Pembroke Pines** are represented as graph nodes.
-The roads between them are weighted edges indicating distances in miles.
+This project models a transportation network in South Florida using Python and NetworkX.
+Cities such as **Miami**, **Fort Lauderdale**, **Hollywood**, and others are represented as nodes.
+Roads connecting them are edges with distances in miles.

-We perform the following tasks:

-- Graph construction and visualization
-- Graph analysis using centrality metrics
-- BFS and DFS traversals using `networkx.bfs_tree()` and `networkx.dfs_tree()`
-- Comparison of BFS and DFS traversal paths from a common source
+The graph is analyzed using graph algorithms including:

+- **Breadth-First Search (BFS)**
+- **Depth-First Search (DFS)**
+- **Dijkstra’s Algorithm** for shortest path computation

 ---

-## Algorithms Used
+## Algorithms Implemented

-### Breadth-First Search (BFS)

-- Explores neighbors level-by-level
-- Produces the shortest-path tree in terms of number of edges
+### ✅ DFS (Depth-First Search)

-- Implemented using `nx.bfs_tree()`
+- Implemented manually using a stack

-### Depth-First Search (DFS)

-- Explores as deeply as possible before backtracking
+- Explores as far as possible along a branch before backtracking

-- Produces a different tree structure compared to BFS
+### ✅ BFS (Breadth-First Search)

-- Implemented using `nx.dfs_tree()`
+- Implemented manually using a queue
+- Explores neighbors level by level

+### ✅ Dijkstra's Algorithm (manual)

+- Computes the shortest distance from each city to all others
+- Uses a priority-selection approach over unvisited nodes
+- Displays distances in miles

 ---

+## Graph Properties Computed

+- **Number of Nodes and Edges**
+- **Degree Centrality**
+- **Betweenness Centrality**

+These help identify critical hubs and high-traffic routes in the network.

+---

-## Example Output (From Source: Miami)
+## Sample Output (Shortened for Display)

 ```
-BFS path to Dania Beach: ['Miami', 'Hollywood', 'Dania Beach']
-DFS path to Dania Beach: ['Miami', 'Miramar', 'Dania Beach']
+DFS path from Fort Lauderdale:
+  Fort Lauderdale
+  Dania Beach
+  Hollywood
+  Pembroke Pines
+  Miramar
+  Hialeah
+  Miami

+BFS path from Fort Lauderdale:
+  Fort Lauderdale
+  Dania Beach
+  Hollywood
+  Miramar
+  Pembroke Pines
+  Miami
+  Hialeah

+Dijkstra's shortest path lengths from each city:
+From Miami:
+  to Hialeah: 14 miles
+  to Hollywood: 32 miles
+  ...
 ```

-As you can see:

-- BFS prefers **level-wise exploration**, choosing Hollywood before going to Dania Beach.
-- DFS goes **deep first**, reaching Miramar and then Dania Beach.

-This highlights how traversal order depends on algorithm strategy.

----

-## Analysis Metrics

-- **Degree Centrality**: Reflects how many immediate connections a node has.
-- **Betweenness Centrality**: Measures how often a node appears on shortest paths between other nodes.

-These are printed for all nodes, allowing identification of key hubs (e.g., **Miramar**, **Hialeah**).

 ---